Achievable logoAchievable logo

 Risk that applies to a large segment or entire market

-There are exceptions, but most investors experience losses during v broad market declines.
-Even well-diversified portfolios with exposure to various sectors and geographic locations would likely experience losses.
-This is an example of why investors cannot diversify out of market risk.
+There are exceptions, but most investors experience losses during very broad market declines.
+Even well-diversified portfolios across sectors and geographic regions can still fall when the overall market falls.
+This is why investors cannot diversify out of market risk.

-While investors can’t diversify out of market risk, it can be hedged against.
-As we learned in the hedging strategies chapter, an investor can protect themselves by going long an option that profits during an adverse market movement.
+Even though you can’t diversify away market risk, you can hedge it.
+As discussed in the hedging strategies chapter, an investor can protect a portfolio by going long an option that profits during an adverse market move.

-You may encounter a question regarding this topic on the exam.
-For example:
+You may see a question like this on the exam:

 An investor owns a diversified portfolio of stocks currently worth $600,000.
 They want to fully hedge against market risk.
 Which of the following would best protect the portfolio?